chriscant/mkdistmaps/README.md

 # To do

-* Option to colour by record-count not most-recent-date
 * Support tetrad format grid references
 * Possibly: cope with having Irish and GB grid references displayed on the same map
 * Possibly: cope with map inserts for out-of-main-area locations